gmbecker/contributing_to_r_lesson/outline.md

 - R Foundation members
   - Jenny Bryan, Di Cook
 - R community  members you may have heard of
-  - Kara Woo, Amelia McNamera, Toby Hocking, Michael Chirico, Brodie Gasalm, Sebastian Meyer
+  - Kara Woo, Amelia McNamara, Toby Hocking, Michael Chirico, Brodie Gaslam, Sebastian Meyer
-  - And many you likely will soon
+  - And many you likely will soon hear of

 ## R Contribution Working Group